 Faculty Textbook Information

-- The deadline for Departments to return Spring 2015 Issue Requirements, New Textbook Purchase Requests, and Supplementary Textbook Requests was Friday, October 24, 2014.
+- The deadline for Departments to return Summer 2015 Issue Requirements, New Textbook Purchase Requests, and Supplementary Textbook Requests is Friday, March 13, 2015.

 Textbook Rental Service guidelines at a glance: